DannaBanuelos/Retro_Pong_Go/README.md

 - Feature 1
 	- A game for 2 players competing against each other.
 - Feature 2
-	- a ball will be bouncing around the game area non-stopping and players must hit it with their own paddle.
+	- A ball will be bouncing around the game area non-stopping and players must hit it with their own paddle.
 - Feature 3
 	- Each player must hit the other players’ wall to win a point!
 - Feature 4
-	- each player must win 5 points to win a match, and each player must win 2 matches to win the GAME!
+	- Each player must win 5 points to win a match, and each player must win 2 matches to win the GAME!

 ## Challenges
--
 - Players must get at least 5 points to win a match, but this won’t give them the final win
+- if a player loses 2 consecutive matches, they lose the game
 - Each player must be smart and skilled in moving their paddle to be able to reach the ball in time.